Designing Care Models for Remote Patient Monitoring

 Croydon had an immediate need to maximise hospital capacity for COVID-19 patients by improving patient flow and enhancing admission avoidance.
-The trust recognised that virtual care would allow them to safely monitor and manage complex cohorts at home and selected its community respiratory and rapid response teams to be the first to go-live on Current Health’s remote monitoring platform
+The trust recognised that virtual care would allow them to safely monitor and manage complex cohorts at home and selected its community respiratory and rapid response teams to be the first to go live on Current Health’s remote patient monitoring platform.

-To make remote monitoring a reality, the team had to reimagine each step of the care delivery process.
+To make virtual care a reality, the team had to reimagine each step of the care delivery process.
 Access to ICU-level clinical monitoring meant they could detect deterioration earlier and prevent hospital admission—but only if they had the right process to intervene early.
 Existing workflows were not set up to take advantage of the continuous stream of patient insights.
-This made setting the foundation for remote care a critical part of the implementation which was something, Croydon’s programme lead recognised:
+This made setting the foundation for virtual care a critical part of the implementation which was something, Croydon’s programme lead recognised:

-Within 6 weeks, the trust successfully launched its virtual care program at the start of July.
-The program promises to boost out-of-hospital care, benefitting hundreds of patients within the Croydon community.
+Within 6 weeks, the trust successfully launched its virtual care programme at the start of July.
+The programme promises to boost out-of-hospital care, benefitting hundreds of patients within the Croydon community.

-With the continuing threat of COVID-19, requirements for social distancing and changes in patient behaviour, healthcare needs to be provided in the person’s home where possible and safe to do so.
-With that in mind, Croydon hopes to leverage virtual care to support further clinical use cases and has recently enhanced its Rapid Response Team with a Telehealth Matron dedicated to leading the remote care program.
+With the continuing threat of COVID-19, requirements for social distancing, and changes in patient behaviour, healthcare needs to be provided in the person’s home where possible and safe to do so.
+With that in mind, Croydon hopes to leverage virtual care to support further clinical use cases and has recently enhanced its Rapid Response Team with a Telehealth Matron dedicated to leading the remote care programme.